Code Of Divergence5 Citizen's own device 5

 Read and Write text.

-Save / load .gif on sdcard.
+Save / load files on sdcard.

 We don't want AI screenshot[9].